J4ydonJ/OS/README.md

 </p>
 <p>
 Going back to the unzipped OS-Ticket files, install the PHPManagerForIIS file.
 Next install the "rewrite_amd64_en-US".
 Both of these files must be installed to properly run the OS-Ticket application when we are finished.
 After installing these two, unzip the "php-7.3.8-nts-Win32-VC15-x86".
 Once this is done you must install the "VC_redist.x86" file followed by the "mysql-5.5.62-win32" file.
-(More information about the mysql file will be in the following picture.)
 When installing the mysql file, continue withe the typical install option.
+Open the mysql file after being installed and continue with the standard configuration.
+Next you will be shown the picture 1.
+You must create a password and make sure they match each other.
+This passowrd is important and should not be messed up.
+Once everything is setup, run IIS as an administrator and select PHP Manager.
+Register the new PHP version as the PHP CGI (picture 2).
+After registering, reload IIS and make sure the process was completed correctly.

 </p>
 <br />